Install WordPress on Ubuntu 20.04

-In chapter 1 of this guide, I took you through the initial steps of setting up and securing a virtual server on DigitalOcean.
-In this chapter I will guide you through the process of setting up Nginx, PHP-FPM and MariaDB, which will form the foundations of a working web server.
+In chapter 1 of this guide, I took you through the initial steps of setting up and securing a VPS on DigitalOcean using Ubuntu 24.04.
+In this chapter I will guide you through the process of setting up Nginx, PHP-FPM, and MySQL — which on Linux is more commonly known as a LEMP stack — that will form the foundations of a working web application and server.

-Before moving on, you will need to open a new SSH connection to the server, if you haven’t already:
+Before moving on with this tutorial, you will need to open a new SSH connection to the server, if you haven’t already:

+Nginx has become the most popular web server software used on Linux servers, so it makes sense to use it rather than Apache.
 Although the official Ubuntu package repository includes Nginx packages, they’re often very outdated.
-Instead, I like to use the package repository maintained by Ondřej Surý that includes the latest Nginx stable packages.
+Instead, we use the package repository maintained by Ondřej Surý that includes the latest Nginx stable packages.

 sudo add-apt-repository ppa:ondrej/nginx -y